Joshua-Xie/cepheus/README.md

 * chef-sugar-3.4.0

 ## TEMPLATES
 The following templates are Jinja2 based templates.
-The `template_engine.py` found in `data/templates` reads the production yaml data files and runs through these files and builds the `production.json`, kickstart, linux grub and operations key files.
+The `template_engine` found in `data/templates` reads the production yaml data files and runs through these files and builds the `production.json`, kickstart, linux grub and operations key files.
 The `erb` are Chef templates but the `template_engine` script builds and puts those erb files in the `template/default` area of the cookbook as part of the preprocess.

 * base_environment.json.j2
 * cepheus_bootstrap_rhel.ks.j2